-Criteria JORC Code explanation Commentary Cintonia Core (or costean, channel, etc) photography.
-Resource estimates. • Logging details lithology, weathering, oxidation, veining, mineralisation and structural features where noted in drill core • The total length and percentage of the relevant intersections logged. • All mineralised drill intersections and associated samples have been logged in full.
-Sub-sampling ٠ If core, whether cut or sawn and whether quarter, half or ٠ Both historical NQ and recent NQ2 core was typically techniques and sample preparation all core taken. sawn in half and half core sampled.
+Criteria JORC Code explanation Commentary Core (or costean, channel, etc) photograph Resource estimates.
+Logging details lithology, weathering, oxidation, veining, mineralisation and structural features where noted in drill core. • The total length and percentage of the rele intersections logged.
+Sub-sampling techniques and sample preparation If core, whether cut or sawn and whether q all core taken. sawn in half and half core sampled.
 Recent HQ geotechnical core was quarter core sampled where mineralised.
-Core sample lengths typically varied between 0.2 and 1.0 metre. • If non-core, whether riffled, tube sampled, rotary split, etc and whether sampled wet or dry. • The standard RC sample length is 1 metre with samples collected directly from the rig cyclone system.
-The individual 1m RC samples are then reduced to a 3-5kg assay sample by either automated on-board rig splitters or manually by riffle splitting. • For all sample types, the nature, quality and appropriateness of the sample preparation technique. • The sample preparation process for all samples submitted for analysis follow accepted industry standards, including oven drying sample for a minimum of 8 hours, crushing and pulverising to 85% passing 75 microns. • Quality control procedures adopted for all sub-sampling stages to maximise representivity of samples. • Quality control procedures have included the insertion of standards, blanks and duplicates to monitor the sampling • Measures taken to ensure that the sampling is representative of the in situ material collected, including for instance results for field duplicate/second-half sampling. and analytical process. • Whether sample sizes are appropriate to the grain size of the material being sampled. • The sample sizes used are accepted industry standard sizes used extensively throughout the goldfields and are appropriate for the style of deposit.
-Quality of assay data and laboratory tests • The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total. • The standard analytical technique used is Fire Assay, mostly by AAS finished.
-Of the 16,886 RC & DD Au assays in the Selene resource database, 457 historical assays (2.7%) do not have a recorded technique or are by technique other than Fire Assay.
-Where non gold analyses exist they are either by AAS or ICP OES determination. • For geophysical tools, spectrometers, handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. • No other geophysical or analytical tools have been used to estimate grade. • Nature of quality control procedures adopted (eg standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (ie lack of bias) and precision have been established. • QAQC has been completed routinely during the life of the Project; though less so historically than more recently.
-The QAQC results indicate that the RC and DD assays being used for resource estimation are an accurate representation of the sampled material.
-Verification of sampling and assaying • The verification of significant intersections by either independent or alternative company personnel. • The deposit is very continuous in terms of mineralisation and grade intercepts.
-The continuity and consistency of the grade intercepts in section and along strike provides strong confidence in the verification of the grade and style of deposit.
-The similarity and consistency of intersections reported by past Project owners over many years is further verification of the reliability of the data. • The use of twinned holes. • No recent twin holes were completed.
+Core sample lengths typically varied between 0.2 and 1.0 metre.
+If non-core, whether riffled, tube sampled, and whether sampled wet or dry.
+The standard RC sample length is 1 metre with samples collected directly from the rig cyclone system.
+The individual 1m RC samples are then reduced to a 3-5kg assay sample by either automated on-board rig splitters or manually by riffle splitting.
+For all sample types, the nature, quality an appropriateness of the sample preparation Quality control procedures adopted for all s stages to maximise representivity of sampl Measures taken to ensure that the samplin representative of the in situ material collect for instance results for field duplicate/secon sampling.
+Quality control procedures have included the insertion of standards, blanks and duplicates to monitor the sampling and analytical process. ed, including Whether sample sizes are appropriate to the material being sampled.
+The sample sizes used are accepted industry standard sizes used extensively throughout the goldfields and are appropriate for the style of deposit.
+Quality of assay data and laboratory tests The nature, quality and appropriateness of and laboratory procedures used and wheth technique is considered partial or total.
+For geophysical tools, spectrometers, hand instruments, etc, the parameters used in de analysis including instrument make and mo times, calibrations factors applied and their etc. etermining the to estimate grade. odel, reading Nature of quality control procedures adopte standards, blanks, duplicates, external labo checks) and whether acceptable levels of a lack of bias) and precision have been estal bratory Project; though less so historically than more recently.
+Accuracy (ie The QAQC results indicate that the RC and DD assays Verification of sampling and assaying The verification of significant intersections independent or alternative company person The use of twinned holes.
+No recent twin holes were completed.
 Historical twin holes verified mineralisation continuity.
 In-fill verification holes were completed by Panoramic to test both geological and mineralisation continuity on selected sections.
-In each instance the expected geological and mineralogical interpretation was confirmed and no major discrepancies were identified. • Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols. • Logging was completed in logging code protected excel templates on laptops and then imported into the Project SQL database for validation.
-Sections were then generated and visual validation completed to ensure
+In each instance the expected geological and mineralogical interpretation was confirmed and no major discrepancies were identified.
+Documentation of primary data, data entry data verification, data storage (physical and protocols. procedures,